Pyridostigmine Bromide and Gulf War Veterans

 PB carries "risks that cannot with certainty be ruled out" as possible contributors to the development of unexplained or undiagnosed illness in some Gulf War Veterans.

-- IOM report Health Consequences of Service During the Persian Gulf War: Recommendations for Research and Information Systems (1996)
+- HMD report Health Consequences of Service During the Persian Gulf War: Recommendations for Research and Information Systems (1996)

 No documented long-term side effects.